-Professors in the Psychology & Human Services major at Montreat College are interested in more than the mastery of theoretical content alone.
+Professors in the Psychology and Human Services major at Montreat College are interested in more than the mastery of theoretical content alone.
 They are committed to helping students explore the relationship between faith and learning.
 Students participate in classroom discussions that help them evaluate secular theories from a Christian perspective.
 Department faculty members encourage students to develop greater self-awareness and help students develop the personal characteristics that are needed in order to succeed in Psychology and Human Services.
 A 180-hour summer internship at community agencies further reinforce textbook learning and provide networking opportunities for our students.
 Classes are small and are extremely interactive, ensuring a more personalized learning environment.
 Students are invited to voice their views in a safe environment that welcomes free inquiry and the exchange of diverse ideas.
 The major provides students with a rich liberal arts experience and a solid foundation for graduate study or a wide range of occupations.

 Graduates with degrees in Psychology and Human Services will find a large number of options available to them whether they want to begin working immediately or desire to attend graduate school.
 Psychology and Human Services graduates are prepared to pursue further study in a variety of graduate areas such as psychology, counseling, and social work.
 It is not uncommon for Psychology and Human Services majors to pursue further studies in other fields such as education, seminary, business, and law.
 Those with undergraduate degrees in Psychology and Human Services are qualified for positions in the workforce that may include a case worker, a counselor aide, or a residential staff member.
-Graduates with degrees in Psychology and Human Services are qualified to work in a variety of areas, including mental health, children's homes, community health centers, group homes, non-profit public organizations, law enforcement agencies, victims programs, employee assistance programs, religious organizations, and social service agencies.
+Graduates with degrees in Psychology and Human Services are qualified to work in a variety of areas, including mental health, children's homes, community health centers, group homes, non-profit public organizations, law enforcement agencies, victims' programs, employee assistance programs, religious organizations, and social service agencies.

-Requirements of a Major in Psychology and Human Services
+Requirements of a B.A. or B.S. in Psychology and Human Services

-- ✓ Degree Component - Completion of the General Education Core (52 credits) - MT 114 is required in the Gen-Ed - Completion of the General Education Competencies - Completion of the Psychology and Human Services Major Core (19 credits) - Completion of a Concentration (18 credits) - Completion of the Bachelor of Arts or Bachelor of Science requirement (12 credits) - Completion of required electives to bring total up to 120 credits (~19 credits) - Completion of 27 credits at the 300-level or above - Completion of ACAT Exam - Completion of 120 credit hours with a minimum GPA of 2.0 (two terms and 32 credit hours must be completed at Montreat College)
+MATH 1220 is required in the Gen-Ed

+Completion of the Psychology and Human Services Major Core (19 credits) Completion of a Concentration (18 credits)

+Completion of the Bachelor of Arts or Bachelor of Science requirement (12 credits)

+Completion of ACAT Exam

+Completion of 120 credit hours with a minimum GPA of 2.0 (two terms and 32 credit hours must be completed at Montreat College)